ExperTnot/gofile-uploader/README.md

 4. **Database Cleanup**: Use the `-df` option to delete expired file entries from your local database

-> Be aware that if a folder is deleted from GoFile.io, the category will still be in the database and you will not be able to upload to it again.
+> **Be aware that if a folder is deleted from GoFile.io**, the category will still be in the database and you will not be able to upload to it again.
 It will return error 500 if you try to upload to it.
-You can remove the category from the database using the `-rm` option.
+You can remove the category from the database using the `-rm` option and clean up associated file entries with `--purge-files` or `--clear`.

 ### How It Works